Yeshwant: Plot

-Inspector Yeshwant Lohar (Nana Patekar) is a plainclothes police detective.
-His wife is Ragini (Madhoo) and Yeshwant wants her to concentrate on studies so that she may join the Indian Administrative Service (IAS).
+Inspector Yeshwant Lohar is a plainclothes police detective.
+His wife is Raginivand Yeshwant wants her to concentrate on studies so that she may join the Indian Administrative Service (IAS).

-Yeshwant goes undercover as a beggar to catch a drug dealer, Salim Shaikh (Mohan Joshi).
+Yeshwant goes undercover as a beggar to catch a drug dealer, Salim Shaikh.
 Salim is sent to prison, and Lohar is ostensibly praised by his superior, Chopra.
 However, Chopra is corrupt, and in actuality, is Salim's pay.
 Chopra frames Lohar for murder and gets him sent to prison as well.

 Meanwhile, Ragini is selected as an IAS, and joins as a Deputy Collector.
 She suspects Salim of framing her husband, and lets Salim know that she is watching him closely.
-Salim becomes alarmed and tries silence to Ragini.
+Salim becomes alarmed and tries to silence Ragini.
 She rejects his bribe offers and escapes the thugs hired by Salim to intimidate her.

 Salim plots to defame Ragini.
-She has been attacked, so he assigns John Frank (Atul Agnihotri), an old friend of Ragini, as her police guard.
+She has been attacked, so he assigns John Frank, an old friend of Ragini, as her police guard.
 Salim then spreads allegations of a love affair between them, supported by faked pictures of Frank and Ragini in a compromising position.
 The minister, who is a womaniser, scolds her and also tries to hug her.
 Salim shows the pictures to Yeshwant, who avoids Ragini during conjugal visits, and releases them to the press, discrediting her with the public.

 Yeshwant is released from prison, and confronts Ragini.
 She pleads with him to believe she is faithful.
 Yeshwant is enraged, and goes on a killing spree.
 He kills Salim's accomplices, and then kills Salim himself while he is engaged in an illegal drug deal.
 With Salim's crimes revealed, Yeshwant is vindicated.